nshkrdotcom/MuseLayout/README.md

-## Diagram Layout Enhancement Pipeline
+## MuseLayout - Diagram Layout Enhancement Pipeline

 This project aims to enhance the layout of Mermaid diagrams using a combination of graph algorithms, LLM (Large Language Model) guidance, and iterative refinement.
 The pipeline takes Mermaid code as input and produces an optimized and visually appealing diagram as output.